abusalimov/SublimeCImproved/README.md

 ----------------

 ### `#if 0` conditionals
 The standard syntax highlights `#if 0` blocks as comments.
-This is a really nice feature, however it is rather fragile and have many issues, e.g. with unterminated blocks (opening/closing brace inside a preprocessor conditional).
+This is a really nice feature, however it is rather fragile and has many issues, e.g. with unterminated blocks (opening/closing brace inside a preprocessor conditional).
-So it was decided to remove it at all for sake of simplicity.
+So for sake of simplicity it was decided to remove it at all.

 You may however checkout a [preprocessor-cond-scopes](https://github.com/abusalimov/SublimeCImproved/tree/preprocessor-cond-scopes) branch which has this feature implemented.